LegendsAndreas/php-cats/Docs/notes.md

 For example, if you have Cats and Contributors, with the table CatContributors, you can call all Contributors with their relevant cats:

     $contributors   = $this->Contributors->find()->Where(['deleted IS' => null])->contain(['Cats'])->toList();

+phpcats.dk search engines
+If i write phpcats.dk, or any other correct variations of it, it will almost always give me phpcats.dk as the first result.
+However, for google, if i search for phpcats, it will assume that i meant pfp cats, and just ignore my actual search.
+If i click
+"Søg i stedet efter phpcats", it will still give me the wrong answer, but at least why are a bit more coding related.
+If i search for phpcats.dk, it will give me nearly ONLY pizzarias/grill related results.